tarwn/lessthandot-hugo/blogs/content/posts/2013-05-06-intellisense-for-custom-xml-in.md

 ## Sample Files

-So let&#8217;s assume for the moment that you have the following sample files:
+So let's assume for the moment that you have the following sample files:

 **AwesomeFile.xml**